 Boston, arguably, the cleverest city in the world, is home to Harvard, MIT and Boston University to name but a few of its institutions of learning.
-Surrounded on three sides by water, it is an historic place – the Boston Massacre and all that – featuring graceful homes alongside tree-lined streets, most just a hop, skip and jump from the nearest leafy parkland.
+Surrounded on three sides by water, it is an historic place featuring graceful homes alongside tree-lined streets, most just a hop, skip and jump from the nearest leafy parkland.

 It is all reachable by the excellent public transport system of buses and underground rail.
 Arriving in Boston at Logan Airport gets you a ride on the Silver Line bus from the airport to a main subway station and then to your destination at no charge.
 Thereafter you do pay, but it really is (even in Rand terms) pretty cheap.

 Possibly the most complex thing about Boston is actually understanding a Bostonian.
-For starters, the word ‘very’ will earn you a ‘skeef’ look if used.
+For starters, the word ‘very’ will earn you a skeef look if used.
 Bostonians replaced it with the word ‘wicked’ as in “It’s wicked hot today” or “I’m wicked tired”.
 The second thing is the accent.
-Comedian Bill Cosby summed it up when he said it was only place where people die from ‘hat attacks’!
+It must be the only place where people die from ‘hat attacks’!

 If you say ‘hat’ for ‘heart’ you’ve roughly mastered the Boston accent – same goes for the pronunciation of anything with the second letter ‘a’.

 Boston touring caters for every taste from the academic through the historic to the whistle-stop package – probably the best of these being the Duck Tour comprising about 80 minutes driving around in a replica of a World War II amphibious landing craft.
 It includes a short cruise on the Charles River.